starkatt/Cocksmithing/cocksmithing.md

 If you want to make very large toys, consider first getting started with something small to medium sized.
 Smaller pours are much easier to iterate and improve while still keeping your budget under control.

-## General Notes & Tips
-There are two primary types of silicone: platinum-cure and tin-cure (also known as condensation-cure).
-Although tin-cure silicone is less expensive, it produces acetic acid as a chemical byproduct of the curing process, and is unsuitable for sex toys.
-Therefore, only platinum-cure silicone should be used.

-All of the silicones and epoxies used in this guide are measured and mixed by volume -- usually (but not always) a 1:1 mixture of Part A and Part B. The units "ounces" or "oz" are used  here exclusively to refer to US Fluid Ounces (approximately 30ml).

-Once Part A and Part B are mixed, they immediately begin to chemically react and solidify.
-"Pot Life" is an *approximate* measure of how long the product stays workably fluid after mixing.
-"Cure Time" is a measurement of the time before the product has completely finished hardening.

-Pot life and cure time are both highly temperature sensitive.
-The listed times represent curing rates at a normal room temperature; curing will be significantly delayed at cooler temperatures, and accelerated at warmer ones.
-If your workspace is chilly (for example, an unheated garage), cure can take several times longer that the specification.
-I advise warming up whatever room you're working in to at least 65°F.

-The silicone casting process can produce a lot of waste.
-I like to keep a trash receptacle within arms' reach whenever I'm crafting.

-Nitrile or vinyl gloves should be worn whenever silicones or epoxies are being mixed.
-While uncured silicones and epoxies are both unpleasant to get on your hands, epoxy in particular can cause severe reactions with repeated unprotected exposure.
-Latex gloves should not be used, as they may cause cure inhibition in silicone.

 # Toy Design and Modeling
 The first step in crafting your own dildo is to create a positive primary model of the toy.
 This will be used to form the inner shape of a silicone glove mold negative.
 The main method discussed here will be to design the toy digitally and then 3d print a primary model for sculpting.
 Other options include hand-sculpting a model with clay, wax, sculpey, or similar.